 Vivienne Michael, Chief Executive of Deafness Research UK, said:

 "Deafness Research UK funds research into Auditory Processing Disorders and we are currently funding a project to develop more accurate diagnostic tests.
 While the charity is passionate about research and finding new cures and treatments, we are also here to offer help, support, information and practical guidance for people faced with the challenges of hearing disorders.
 Anyone with any questions or concerns regarding APD can contact our free-phone information line on 0808 808 2222 or visit our website where we have an APD fact sheet."

 Deafness Research UK is the country's only charity dedicated to finding new cures, treatments and technologies for the deaf, hard of hearing and other hearing impaired people including tinnitus sufferers.

-*News Release by Deafness Research UK: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Deafness Research UK).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.